Europe for Visitors logo

 ABOVE: Beach at Zeebrugge, Flanders, Belgium.

-On page 3 of this article, you'll find links to Web pages for some of the best-known resorts:
+Farther down on this page, you'll find links to Web pages for some of the best-known resorts:

 Blankenberge, with its classic pier (built in 1933) and a Sea Life Center where visitors view more than 70 types of fish from an underwater tunnel.